VA Loan Occupancy RequirementsUpdated: December 23, 2022

 The VA home loan is a no-money-down mortgage exclusively for military service members and veterans who have fulfilled a minimum service requirement.
 Certain surviving spouses of military members who died in the line of duty are also eligible for a VA mortgage.

-VA home loans are a government-backed mortgage program, which allows lenders to offer competitive loan terms.
-That’s why VA loan rates and FHA mortgage rates are usually lower than conventional mortgages, and they don’t carry an early payoff penalty.
+VA home loans are a government-backed mortgage program.
+Government backing allows lenders to offer competitive loan terms.
+That’s why VA loan rates and FHA mortgage rates are typically lower than conventional mortgages.
 However, VA loans are zero-money-down mortgages, whereas FHA loans require borrowers to make a sizeable down payment to avoid a mortgage insurance premium.

 But, government-backed loans have specific requirements.
 For example, VA mortgages require borrowers to be owner-occupiers.
 To qualify for a VA loan, you must certify that you (or an immediate family member, in some situations) will use the home you buy with your VA mortgage as your primary residence.